keyforgerules/keyforgerules.github.io/README.md

 * Chains 13-18: draw three fewer cards.
 * Chains 19-24: draw four fewer cards.

+While drawing an initial hand of cards during setup, if a deck has chains assigned to it, the chains also apply to the initial hand of cards drawn as if you were refilling a hand during step 5.
+A chain is shed for this initial draw as per the standard rules.

 See ”Chains” on page 8.

 ### CONTROL

 A player owns the cards that begin the game in their deck.
-When a card enters play, it is under its owner’s control.
+When a card is played, it enters play under the control of the active player.

 A player can take control of an opponent’s card.
 When this happens, that card is placed in the new controller’s play area.
 If it is a creature, it is placed on a flank of the new controller’s battleline.
+If multiple effects that take control of a card are used on the same card, the most recent effect takes precedence.

 If a player takes control of a card that belongs to a house not in the new controller’s deck, they can make that house the active house during step